Look Back: 2026 Speaker Series

 Watch the Recording

 We extend our thanks to the presenters who shared their deep knowledge on these desert topics.
-And, thank you to all participants for your interest and enduring conservation advocacy.
+And, thank you to everyone who joined an event for your interest and continued conservation advocacy.

-Thank you to our presenting sponsor Killian Pacific and our additional sponsor First Interstate Bank, as well as our event sponsors WYLD and Visit Bend for supporting high desert conservation.
+Thank you to our sponsors for supporting high desert conservation, including our presenting sponsors, WYLD Works and First Interstate Bank, as well as our event sponsors, Cactus Blossom LLC and Visit Bend.

 If you have any thoughts about the High Desert Speaker Series, we’d love to hear your feedback.
 Fill out our anonymous feedback form or send us a note to share your perspective.